You can't build your product in a vacuum. The customers drive engineering priorities. You also can't let your customers control your engineering team.

 This video, however, tells the other part of the story.
 In a few minutes.

 It takes guts to be a category creator.
-It takes courage and perseverance to stick with a great idea and get better and stay excited till other people start to jump in.
+It takes courage and perseverance to stick with a great idea and get better and stay excited until other people start to jump in.